tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - False

-### Q: The Statue of Liberty's official name is "Liberty Enlightening the World".
+### Q: The Statue of Liberty's official name is"Liberty Enlightening the World".
 - **Correct Answer:** True
 - False